 11.00am Sung Eucharist

 This choral celebration of Holy Communion includes congregational hymns, a sermon, and a musical setting sung by the Choir.
 It usually lasts just over an hour.
 Those of any and all denominations are welcome to receive Communion in Chapel; it’s equally fine to attend and not take Communion.
-The service is followed by lunch and wine or a soft drink in the New Room, to which all are invited.
+The service is followed by lunch and wine or a soft drink in the Hall, to which all are invited.

 6.00pm Choral Evensong